warioishere/lndg-blitz/README.md

 3.  **Monitor Rebalances:**
     a.
 Check the "Last 10 Rebalance Requests" section to view the queue and status of attempts.

-**Notes on AR Logic:**
+-**Notes on AR Logic:**
 - Rebalances aim to decrease inbound liquidity below the channel-specific `AR-Target%`.
-- Channels with outbound liquidity *above* the global `AR-Outbound%` can act as sources even when Auto-Rebalance is enabled, provided no rebalance is active for that channel.
-Channels currently rebalancing may help others only when toggled on and the target's fee rate exceeds the source by at least the configured margin.
+- Channels with outbound liquidity *above* the global `AR-Outbound%` may be toggled as additional sources when no rebalance is running for them.
+Each source uses the global `AR-SourcePPMdiff` plus its channel-specific margin to compare fee rates.
 - When enabling a source, you can optionally restrict which targets it may assist.
-Leave the list blank to allow any eligible target with a higher fee rate than the source.
+Leave the list blank to allow any eligible target with a higher fee rate.
-- The **Advanced Rebalancing** tab lists active rebalances and lets you toggle a channel as a helper source.
-All channels start disabled and the required fee-rate margin is configurable here.
+- The **Additional Sources** tab lists eligible channels and lets you manage per-source settings.
 - Successful attempts or failures due to incorrect payment info are retried immediately.
 - Other failures trigger a wait period (`AR-WaitPeriod`) before retrying on that channel.